Addiction Information for Employers – Detection, Prevention, and Treatment

 Many factors determine whether a certain profession may be more prone to drug abuse or alcohol abuse than others.
 Some professionals hesitate to get help for drug addiction or alcoholism because they’re afraid of the negative stigma that surrounds it.
 These individuals will usually suffer in silence.
 Some high-risk occupations for addiction include:

-- Farming, forestry and fishing professionals.
-The main reason why those working in these professions are likely to abuse drugs or alcohol is because they are usually in isolation for long periods of time.
+- Farming, forestry, and fishing professionals.
+The main reason why those working in these professions are likely to abuse drugs or alcohol is that they are usually in isolation for long periods of time.
 These individuals will often develop depression from loneliness.
 They may do drugs or drink to pass the time.

 - Law enforcement officers.
 Police officers and other law enforcement personnel are constantly being exposed to high-stress or life-threatening situations.
 Some of these individuals may even develop PTSD as a result.
 While it may come as a surprise to some, approximately 25% of police officers may abuse drugs or alcohol.

 - Restaurant workers.
 Those who work in the restaurant industry are constantly exposed to alcohol.
 It only seems natural that some of these individuals may drink a beer or take a shot after work.
 More often than not, one beer becomes two, which then becomes three to four.
 These individuals are more likely to develop drinking problems than any other occupations.
 Recent studies show that 80% of male restaurant workers and 64% of female restaurant workers abuse alcohol.

 Can You Require Employees to Get Drug Tested?